by Nancy Armitage

 Herb Garden: parsley, sage, rosemary, baby chives, green scallions, French tarragon, & wild fennel.

-Breakfast: Flapjacks with maple syrup, Bacon, Sausage, Potatoes & Onions, Hot coffee, Cinnamon Rolls, Orange Juice
+Breakfast: Flapjacks with Maple Syrup, Scrambled Eggs, Bacon, Sausage, Fried Potatoes & Onions, Hot Coffee, Cinnamon Rolls, Freshly squeezed Orange Juice

 Dinners: Soup, Salad, Fish, Game, Cheese, & Dessert